K0n3k/blog_openclassrooms/README.md

 * step 4

-    Go to your URL and connect as login : admin@admin password : admin
+    Go to your URL and connect as login : admin@admin.com password : admin

     Click on top right corner "admin admin" => profile and change your password